alexkreilein/WhatTheHack/xxx-ChaosStudio/Student/Challenge-03.md

 ## Description

-Create (Simulate) failure at the AKS virtual Machine level
+As the purpose of this WTH is to show Chaos Studio, we are going to pretend that an Azure Avalability Zone (datacenter) is offline.
+The way you will simulate this will be failing an AKS node with Chaos Studio.

+- Create and Chaos Experiment to fail 1 of the pizza application's virtual machine(s)
 -
-- Load and scope Chaos Experiment one of the workload's virtual machine(s)

 ## Food for thought